MoaathOudeh/CTF/GlacierCTF23/funChannel.md

 nc chall.glacierctf.com 13383

 # Solve:
 The challenge lets us use 3 syscalls only: read, getdents and openat.
+Additionally the shellcode cant extend the length of 0x7c Bytes.
 To solve the challenge we need to:
 * leak the filename
 * read filename and leak flag.